vapor-community/Imperial/docs/Facebook/README.md

 ![The callback path for Facebook App](https://github.com/vapor-community/Imperial/blob/master/docs/Facebook/add-redirect-uri.png)

+**Note:** The callback URL should be an Environment variable in your application so it can change between environments.
+In development using a `.env` file and including this [`Environment+DotEnv.swift`](https://github.com/vapor-community/vapor-ext/blob/master/Sources/ServiceExt/Environment%2BDotEnv.swift) helper in your project makes it simple.

 The completion handler is fired when the callback route is called by the OAuth provider (Facebook).
 The access token is passed in and a response is returned.

 The `access_token` is available within a route through an Imperial helper method for the `Request` type: